susukin0/shebang.io/README.md

     Flatpak support: Easily install and sandbox modern applications with Flatpak — wide software availability with better isolation.

     Top-left privacy toggle: One-click mic and camera mute via the eye icon — intuitive privacy control.

-    You can adjust some featuress like brightness, notification airplane mode, tor router, voice: on polybar by sliding or clicking
+    You can adjust some featuress like brightness, wifi connection, notification, airplane mode, tor router, voice: on polybar by sliding or clicking

-    We have newsboat,(you can configure it) that notifies you some basic global news once in a while.
+    We have newsboat, (you can configure it) that notifies you some basic global news once in a while.

 🔐 Security